Confirm-Solutions/confirmasaurus/anarchy/Anarchy.md

 ## Hiding anarchy/ files in github pull requests

 [I set up `.gitattributes` so that it'll be easy to ignore files in the anarchy folder when we make PRs.](https://stackoverflow.com/questions/20120478/ignoring-specific-files-file-types-or-folders-in-a-pull-request-diff/54235094)

+We can also eventually ignore changes in this directory.

 ## Why not google docs or overleaf or ...?